« Aircraft »

 538miles

-The F-4 Phantom II, with its harsh symmetry, swept-back wings, and drooping tail was called "brutishly ugly" by some pilots.
-But whatever the Phantom lacked in looks, it more than made up for with exceptional performance.
-When unveiled, the fighter was considered huge and immensely powerful.
-In 1958, the F-4 was selected by the U.S. Navy as a fleet defense interceptor.
-Soon, its remarkable capabilities led to use by the Air Force and Marine Corps as well.
-As the pre-eminent American combat aircraft of the 1960s, it fulfilled the roles of interceptor, air superiority fighter, and reconnaissance aircraft and became the standard by which all other fighters were judged for more than ten years.
+Following first flight in May 1958, the F-4 was selected by the U.S. Navy as a fleet defense interceptor.
+Soon, its remarkable capabilities led to adoption by the Air Force and Marine Corps as well.
+As the preeminent American combat aircraft of the 1960s, it fulfilled the roles of interceptor, air superiority fighter, tactical bomber, and reconnaissance aircraft.
+It became the standard by which all other fighters were judged until superseded by the McDonnell-Douglas F-15 and General Dynamics F-16 in the late 1970s.
+McDonnell produced 5,068 Phantoms in many variants, and numerous versions were produced for foreign governments.